 Environmental therapy treatment focuses on the impact that a patient’s physical environment has on their physical and mental health.
 Environmental factors can be your workplace environment, your home, food, air, or water.
-The U.S. Centers for Disease Control suggests many diseases may result from environmental or lifestyle factors.
-Environmental medicine is based on the belief that allergic and toxic substances produce subtle reactions in the body that accumulate over time, causing illness or disease and behavioral and mental disturbances.
+Bijlsma & Cohen are two of many clinical experts who have researched the association between toxic exposure and deteriorating health conditions.25 Environmental medicine is based on the belief that allergic and toxic substances produce subtle reactions in the body that accumulate over time, causing illness or disease and behavioral and mental disturbances.
 Practitioners focus on identifying and removing environmental issues that may cause illness and reducing exposure to toxins.
 The next step is detoxifying and cleansing the body of all toxic substances and integrating practices that support holistic recovery and healing.

 Another form of environmental therapy, or eco-therapy, involves getting back to nature.
 Eco-therapy practitioners believe that modern society’s focus on technology and its alienation from nature cause much of our depression and anxiety.
 Since the Industrial Revolution began, our focus has become increasingly removed from the outdoors.
 There are proven psychological benefits from just getting outside and enjoying nature.
 Researchers such as Ulrich, Summers, and Vivian among others have found that walking outside in nature every day can be as effective as antidepressant medication for mild-to-moderate depression, and effective as a recovery tool applicable to times of stress, social upheaval, and even during or after a pandemic has ravaged through an entire population.22,23,24

 The most common are: